 One of the largest gangs in the country are the Vice Lords.
 Beginning in the North Lawndale neighborhood as the 14th Street Clovers, a Chicago hood that became known as Holy City, the Vice Lords would later emerge and breakoff into multiple factions, like the Conservative Vice Lords, Traveling Vice Lords, Mafia Insane Vice Lords, and the Unknown Vice Lords.
 Outside of Vice Lords, there are Gangster Disciples, Black Souls, New Breeds, and Four Corner Hustlers.

 Chicago Hoods: East Side

 From State to Lake, the saying that refers to the East Side of Chicago, meaning the boundaries of the East Side expand from State Street to Lake Michigan.
-There are numerous of Chicago gangs on the East Side, like the Gangster Disciples, Four Corner Hustlers and more, but the most notarized is the Almighty Black P. Stone Nation.
+There are numerous of Chicago gangs on the East Side, like the Gangster Disciples, Four Corner Hustlers, Vice Lords and others, but the most notarized has been the Almighty Black P. Stone Nation.